 For the Egyptians shall help in vain, and to no purpose: therefore have I cried concerning this, Their strength is to sit still.

-The pride of thine heart hath deceived thee, thou that dwellest in the clefts of the rock, whose habitation is high; that saith in his heart, Who shall bring me down to the ground?
+The pride of your heart hath deceived thee, thou that dwellest in the clefts of the rock, whose habitation is high; that saith in his heart, Who shall bring me down to the ground?

 In the image below, even if you have no knowledge of Biblical Hebrew whatsoever, it is easy to see that the 4 Hebrew words from excerpts of the four verses above have three identical letters: shin, beth, taf.
 (Hebrew is written from right to left that’s why the English is ‘jumbled’ and also needs to be read, in blocks, from right to left).